amans0508/personal-expense-js/README.md

 listen to click event using ID

-add event listener for click - after click pass it to counterIncrement function , options field is false//MDN Docs
+add event listener for click - after click pass it to counterIncrement function , options field is false//MDN Docs - **READ ABOUT IT FROM MDN**

 //function to increment a number counterIncrement -> This will do counter and increment